BazzaCuda/MinimalistMediaPlayerX/README.md

 `J`                     | ad[J]ust the window's aspect ratio to match the video's aspect ratio.
 Gets rid of borders.
 Usually automatic
 `K`                     | mark this media file as [K]eep (renames with a leading underscore to bring to top of folder) `L`                     | re[L]oad the playlist with all supported media files from the current folder.
 Useful when you have knowingly changed the folder contents while the app is running.
 Saves having to restart the app to access the new folder contents
-`M`                     | Maximize the video to the largest allowable by the screen whilst maintaining the correct aspect ratio
+`M`                     | Maximize the video to the largest allowable by the screen whilst maintaining the correct aspect ratio.
+Very occasionally, the window might be positioned so that the bottom edge is behind the Windows taskbar.
+This corrects that
 `N`                     | mi[N]imize window to the Windows taskbar `O`                     | zoom [O]ut.
 Can be held down for rapid zooming `P`                     | show/hide the [P]laylist